 Providing education is a central part of the Quicken Trust’s strategy to transform the needy village of Kabubbu in Uganda.
 And the children are rising to the challenge.

 In Uganda, only 14% of students complete their education.
 In Kabubbu that figure is 89%!
-Sponsoring a child in Kabubbu changes a life.
-(Sponsor a child) Many of the children who are succeeding have sponsors who write regularly to encourage them and share their own family news.
-Some of the best students have sponsors who have been to visit them.
+Partnering with a child in Kabubbu changes a life.
+(Child Partnership) Many of the children who are succeeding have partners who write regularly to encourage them and share their own family news.
+Some of the best students have partners who have been to visit them.
 (Visit us as a tourist)

 Dozens of UK schools have forged links with Kabubbu through Quicken.
 Many have taken students to Uganda to support projects.
 It’s a partnership which benefits everyone.
 These schools include: Bede’s; Burgess Hill School for Girls; Heathfield Community College; Hillview School for Girls; Mayfield C of E Primary; Ratton; St Catherine’s College, Eastbourne; Ark William Parker Academy, Hastings; and Willingdon Community School.
 Repton College in Dubai is another partner.

 Completing primary education is no small achievement in Kabubbu because children face challenges unknown to UK youngsters.
 It is not uncommon for children to lose family members to illness.
 Many walk five miles to school, starting out in the dark.
 Crop failure at home means a poor diet; torrential rain on a house that leaks can mean a sleepless night or waking to find school clothes soaked.

 Education is not the only benefit a child gets from school.
 Playing and making friends enables childhood to be restored for a youngster left orphaned by AIDS or malaria.
 School also brings routine to lives that are often chaotic.
 Education also creates team spirit and discipline.
 (Child Partnership)